AshrafTajuddin/CSS-Selector-Exercise-Chessboard/README.md

-# CSS Selectors Exercise just using Table HTML
+# CSS Selectors Exercise using Table HTML & style with CSS

 ## Data Structure
 * Create **Chessboard** using Table and no Class or ID and your css file should not be more than 25 line.